youranli001/plane-wave-fit/paper.md

    b.
 Depth-integrated potential, kinetic, and total energy density
    c.
 Depth-integrated horizontal energy flux

-The physical derivation of these conversion ratios is detailed by @li2026, Appendix A. As an example, a 4.12 mm fitted surface amplitude at 35°W, 35.5°S corresponds to a depth-integrated horizontal energy flux of 0.35 kW/m using the precomputed conversion ratio.
-Users with local stratification profiles can compute these directly following Appendix A of @li2026; those working with SSH observations alone can use the precomputed database.
+The physical derivation of these conversion ratios is detailed in Appendix A of @li2026.
+As an example, a 4.12 mm fitted surface amplitude at 35°W, 35.5°S corresponds to a depth-integrated horizontal energy flux of 0.35 kW/m using the precomputed conversion ratio.
+Users with local stratification profiles can compute these parameters directly following the same methodology; those working with SSH observations alone can use the precomputed database.

 ## 2. Plane-Wave Fitting Algorithm